ctnava/rxtechnotes/math/days_supply.md

 The Days Supply refers to how long a prescription will last based on the quantity dispensed and the prescribed dosing instructions.
 It is a technical quantity based entirely on math; not a guess, and not just the number of pills dispensed.

+### Billing Quantity

+**Billing Quantity** is the amount of drug product reported to insurance for payment and inventory tracking.
+It is not always the same as the number of doses, units taken, or total uses.
+Instead, it reflects the **form in which the drug is dispensed** (e.g., tablets, milliliters, grams, vials, puffs).

+- The **billing unit** must match the **product’s NDC (National Drug Code)** unit of measure.
+- Quantities must reflect the **dispensed amount**, not just what is consumed.
+  - 🚨 **Billing quantity must match what is physically dispensed, regardless of expected usage.** For example, if a patient is prescribed a cream to apply once daily for 30 days and receives a **60g tube**, the **billing quantity is 60 grams**, even though the patient may only use 30 grams.
+- Insurance claims **require accurate billing quantities** to calculate reimbursement and determine refill eligibility.
+  - 🚨 Incorrect entries may cause claim rejection, reimbursement errors, or audit flags.

 ### Days Supply Calculations

 ${\boxed{\text{Per Diem}} = \text{Amount per Dose} \times \text{Doses per Diem}}$